Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

 the AXI NoC IP can be configured to include one, two, or four instances of the integrated MC.
 If two or four instances of the MC are selected, they are configured to form a single interleaved memory.
 In this case, the memory controllers are configured identically and mapped to the same address.
-NoC controls interleaving.
+Interleaving is controlled by the NoC.

 ## Description of the Design

 This design uses an AXI4 traffic generator to write and read data to/from a block RAM.
-The design uses a simulation clock generator, an AXI4 traffic generator block, an instance of the Versal NoC, an AXI4 block RAM controller and a memory generator to create a block RAM instance.
+The design will use a simulation clock generator, an AXI4 traffic generator block, an instance of the Versal™ NoC, an AXI4 block RAM controller and a memory generator to create a block RAM instance.
 This lesson uses a top-down design flow in which an AXI NoC IP is instantiated in the block design canvas.
 IP integrator Designer Assistance is then used to infer the NoC, clock generator and interconnect.
-After the design is created, it is simulated to ensure that the bandwidth requirements of the design are met.
+After the design is created, it will be simulated to ensure that the bandwidth requirements of the design are met.
 Note: This lab is provided as an example only.
 Figures and information depicted here might vary from the current version.